 I’ll tell you how.

-In your twenties, you design a pump, which is used ever since in hospitals throughout the world in countless open-heart procedures.
+In your twenties, you designed a pump, which has been used ever since in hospitals throughout the world in countless open-heart procedures.
 This device has your name embedded in it, so the future generations won’t forget your contribution.
 Then if they ask you what inspired you to come up with such a brilliant, yet simple design––serendipity or providence, you answer:

 “The role of Providence in human endeavor is speculative, but I would like to think that in a personal case it is purposeful”,

 You invent a myriad of surgical instruments, so commonly used, that, if a surgeon wants to use it––he just tells his scrub nurse your name.

 Then, with a prophetic stroke of genius, in the height of a lustrous career, you design the operation for a deadly condition, which, in your nineties, almost kills you.
 After a drama, fit for a Hollywood epic, the surgery is performed, and you can still go back to work to your room located on the top floor of the hospital, the hospital you founded, developed, and made famous in all the world’s corners, the hospital which in the end saved your life.
 The Methodist Hospital.